Your money-making expert. Financial journalist, TV and radio personality.

 Obviously a lot of people want to do this – and there’s nothing to stop you signing up – but the advertising companies are often looking for a specific type of car and driver.
 They could be looking out for someone who:

-So don’t be surprised if you sign up and then never hear anything.
+So don’t be surprised if you sign up and then never hear anything, as a lot of factors are at play.
 Don’t let it put you off as it’s worth a try but just be realistic.
-If, like me, you have a tired-looking Citroen C1 and you only pootle about town every now and then, you’re not going to be top of the list.
+If, like me, you have a tired-looking Citroen C1 and you only pootle about town every now and then, you’re not going to be top of the list, but there may well be a campaign out there just for you.

 And, while you’re waiting to hear back, read our 10 real-world tips for cheaper driving.